I am not BJP’s Assam CM candidate: Ranjan Gogoi

 Former Assam chief minister Tarun Gogoi had earlier claimed that Ranjan Gogoi might well be the chief ministerial candidate for the BJP in Assam in next year's assembly polls.

-"I have heard from my sources that Ranjan Gogoi's name is there in the list of the BJP's candidates for the chief minister's post.
-I suspect he might be projected for the next possible chief ministerial candidate for Assam," Tarun Gogoi told media persons in Guwahati.
+"I have heard from several sources that Ranjan Gogoi's name is there in the list of BJP candidates for the chief minister's post.
+I suspect that he might be projected as the next possible chief ministerial candidate," he said.

-Congress is working on to form a 'Grand Alliance' of non-BJP parties, including the AIUDF, Left and AGM, to oust the ruling party in the assembly elections and kept doors open for any new parties.
+Ranjan Gogoi, who is the son of former Assam CM Kesab Chandra Gogoi, could have easily become the chairman of the Human Rights Commission or other rights bodies, but he accepted the Rajya Sabha membership as "he has political ambition", the Congress leader claimed.

+"The BJP was happy with Ranjan Gogoi for the Ayodhya land dispute case judgment.
+It won't be surprising if he agrees to be the next CM candidate for the BJP, Tarun Gogoi said on Saturday.

 Unlock 3.0: Assam readies schools to re-open from Sep 1; Mandatory Covid tests for teachers